a-graziano/PreEx-Builder/README.md

 # Manage DXF Box

-Convert the dxf file to a memory shapefile, add the Interpr column that will match with the classify button to classify the features and convert the line layer in polygon
+Convert the dxf file to a memory shapefile and convert it in a polygon memory shapefile

-add the Interpr column to be able to classify the dxf file just converted with the pre ex layer
+add the Interpr column to be able to classify(Classify PreEx Button) the new polygon shapfile

-Polygonize the layer to be able to classify it

 # Geometry Box